Krnsand/pp4-restaurants/README.md

 ## Acknowledgements

 This website was built as part of the Full Stack Software Development course from Code Institute.
 I would like to thank my mentor Andre Aquilina, for his excellent feedback, guidance, patience and ability to explain things in ways I understand throughout the development of the project.
-I would also like to thank friends and family, who all took a look at the finished project to make sure it worked well and checked if I could improve things.
+I would also like to thank friends and family, who all took the time to look at the finished project to make sure it worked well and checked if I could improve things.